merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ```
 AVAILABLE OUTPUT HEADERS
 ===============================================
-unique_id ....................................: Just an integer that keeps our data organized.
-No real meaning here.
-Always included in output, so no need to specify it on the command line [all output modes]
-kegg_module ..................................: KEGG module number [modules output mode]
+module .......................................: Module number [modules output mode]
-module_is_complete ...........................: Whether a KEGG module is considered complete or not based on its percent completeness and the completeness threshold [modules output mode]
+module_is_complete ...........................: Whether a module is considered complete or not based on its percent completeness and the completeness threshold [modules output mode]
-module_completeness ..........................: Percent completeness of a KEGG module [modules output mode]
+module_completeness ..........................: Percent completeness of a module [modules output mode]
-module_name ..................................: English name/description of a KEGG module [modules output mode]
-module_class .................................: Metabolism class of a KEGG module [modules output mode]
-module_category ..............................: Metabolism category of a KEGG module [modules output mode]
-module_subcategory ...........................: Metabolism subcategory of a KEGG module [modules output mode]
-module_definition ............................: KEGG-formatted definition of a KEGG module.
-Describes the metabolic pathway in terms of the KOS that belong to the module [modules output mode]
+enzymes_unique_to_module .....................: A list of enzymes that only belong to this module (ie, they are not members of multiple modules) [modules output mode]
-module_substrates ............................: Comma-separated list of compounds that serve as initial input to the metabolic pathway (that is, substrate(s) to the initial reaction(s) in the pathway) [modules output mode]
-module_products ..............................: Comma-separated list of compounds that serve as final output from the metabolic pathway (that is, product(s) of the final reaction(s) in the pathway) [modules output mode]
+unique_enzymes_hit_counts ....................: How many times each unique enzyme appears in the sample (order of counts corresponds to list in `enzymes_unique_to_module` field) [modules output mode]
-module_intermediates .........................: Comma-separated list of compounds that are intermediates the metabolic pathway (compounds that are both outputs and inputs of reaction(s) in the pathway) [modules output mode]
+proportion_unique_enzymes_present ............: Proportion of enzymes unique to this one module that are present in the sample [modules output mode]
-gene_caller_ids_in_module ....................: Comma-separated list of gene caller IDs of KOfam hits in a module [modules output mode]
-gene_caller_id ...............................: Gene caller ID of a single KOfam hit in the contigs DB.
-If you choose this header, each line in the output file will be a KOfam hit [all output modes]
-kofam_hits_in_module .........................: Comma-separated list of KOfam hits in a module [modules output mode]
-kofam_hit ....................................: KO number of a single KOfam hit.
-If you choose this header, each line in the output file will be a KOfam hit [modules output mode]
-contig .......................................: Contig that a KOfam hit is found on.
-If you choose this header, each line in the output file will be a KOfam hit [all output modes]
-path_id ......................................: Integer ID for a path through a KEGG module.
-No real meaning and just for data organization.
-If you choose this header, each line in the output file will be a KOfam hit
-                                                [modules output mode]
+unique_enzymes_context_string ................: Describes the unique enzymes contributing to the `proportion_unique_enzymes_present` field [modules output mode]
-path .........................................: A path through a KEGG module (a linear sequence of KOs that together represent each metabolic step in the module.
-Most modules have several of these due to KO redundancy).
-If
-                                                you choose this header, each line in the output file will be a KOfam hit [modules output mode]
-path_completeness ............................: Percent completeness of a particular path through a KEGG module.
-If you choose this header, each line in the output file will be a KOfam hit [modules output mode]
-warnings .....................................: If we are missing a KOfam profile for one of the KOs in a module, there will be a note in this column. [modules output mode]
-ko ...........................................: KEGG Orthology (KO) number of a KOfam hit [kofams output mode]
+module_name ..................................: Name/description of a module [modules output mode]

+[.......]

+enzyme .......................................: Identifier for an enzyme that is annotated in your database(s), ie a KO or COG number [kofams output mode]
-modules_with_ko ..............................: A comma-separated list of modules that the KO belongs to [kofams output mode]
+modules_with_enzyme ..........................: A comma-separated list of modules that the enzyme belongs to [kofams output mode]
-ko_definition ................................: The functional annotation associated with the KO number [kofams output mode]
+enzyme_definition ............................: The functional annotation associated with the enzyme [kofams output mode]
-genome_name ..................................: Name of genome/bin/metagenome in which we find KOfam hits and/or KEGG modules [all output modes]
+genome_name ..................................: Name of genome/bin/metagenome in which we find gene annotations (hits) and/or modules [all output modes]
 ```

 As you can see, this flag is also useful when you want to quickly look up the description of each column of data in your output files.